canonical/subiquity/doc/reference/autoinstall-reference.rst

 The password for the new user, encrypted.
 This is required for use with ``sudo``, even if SSH access is configured.

-The crypted password string must conform to what the ``passwd`` command requires.
+The encrypted password string must conform to what the ``passwd`` command requires.
 See the :manualpage:`passwd(1) manual page <man1/passwd.1.html>` for details.
 Quote the password hash to ensure correct treatment of any special characters.

-Several tools can generate the crypted password, such as ``mkpasswd`` from the ``whois`` package, or ``openssl passwd``.
+Several tools can generate the encrypted password, such as ``mkpasswd`` from the ``whois`` package, or ``openssl passwd``.

 Example: